joowon0902/Project-1-JWKS-server/README.md

   - If you add the `?expired=1` query parameter, the server issues a **JWT signed with an expired key** and includes an **expired `exp`** claim.
 - Listens on port **8080** by default.

-> ⚠️ For classroom use only.
-Do not deploy as-is to production.

 ## Quickstart